Board of Directors

 Role

-It is the principal duty of the board of directors to exercise its powers in accordance with its
+It is the principal duty of the board of directors to exercise its powers in accordance with its fiduciary duties to

-fiduciary duties to the company and its stakeholders and in a manner it reasonably believes to be in
+the company and its stakeholders and in a manner it reasonably believes to be in the best interests of the company

-the best interests of the company and its stakeholders.
-Under our articles of association and Dutch
+and its stakeholders.
+Under our articles of association and Dutch corporate law, the members of the board of

-management, general and financial affairs and policy and strategy of our company.
-The board of
+directors are collectively responsible for the management, general and financial affairs and policy and strategy of

-director focuses on long-term value creation for the company and its affiliated enterprise, and
+our company.
+The board of director focuses on sustainable long-term value creation for the company and its

-corporate interest extends to the interests of all corporate stakeholders, such as shareholders,
+Dutch law, the corporate interest extends to the interests of all corporate stakeholders, such as shareholders,

 creditors, employees, customers and suppliers.
-It is also the board of director's duty to oversee
+It is also the board of director's duty to oversee senior management

-senior management in the competent and ethical operation of the company.
+in the competent and ethical operation of the company.

 One-tier board

-directors.
-Our executive directors will be responsible for the day-to-day management of the company,
+Our executive directors will be responsible for the day-to-day management of the company, developing and setting the

-developing and setting the company's objectives and strategy, overseeing the associated risk profile
+company's objectives and strategy, overseeing the associated risk profile and addressing corporate social

-and addressing corporate social responsibility issues that are relevant to the company, to the
+responsibility issues that are relevant to the company, to the extent these tasks are not delegated to a committee

-directors shall be responsible for the supervision of the performance of the executive director and
+of the board of directors.
+The non-executive directors shall be responsible for the supervision of the performance

-as chairman and lead independent director and
+has been appointed as chairman and lead independent director and another non-executive director has been appointed

-another non-executive director has been appointed as vice-chairman of the board of directors.
-Our
+as vice-chairman of the board of directors.
+Our chief executive officer or all directors acting jointly may

-chief executive officer or all directors acting jointly may represent our company with third
+represent our company with third parties.

 Our directors will be appointed for a maximum term of three years and can thereafter be re-appointed.
+The members of

-The members of our board of directors may be suspended or dismissed at any time by the general
+our board of directors may be suspended or dismissed at any time by the general meeting of shareholders.
+A

-meeting of shareholders.
-A resolution to suspend or dismiss a director will have to be adopted by at
+resolution to suspend or dismiss a director will have to be adopted by at least a two thirds majority of the votes

-least a two thirds majority of the votes cast, provided such majority represents more than half of
+cast, provided such majority represents more than half of our issued share capital, unless the proposal to suspend

-directors is made by the board of directors itself, in which case the resolution shall be adopted by
+or dismiss a member of the board of directors is made by the board of directors itself, in which case the resolution

-a simple majority of votes cast.
+shall be adopted by a simple majority of votes cast.

 Conflicts of Interest